syncfusion-content/asp.net-core-docs/aspnet-core/CircularGauge/Ranges-and-Frames.md

 ---
 layout: post
-title: Ranges and Frames | CircularGauge |  Syncfusion
+title: Ranges and Frames in ASP.NET Core CircularGauge Control |  Syncfusion
-description:  ranges and frames
+description: Learn here about ranges and frames in Syncfusion Essential ASP.NET Core CircularGauge Control, its elements, and more.
 platform: aspnet-core
 control: CircularGauge
 documentation: ug
 ---

-#  Ranges and Frames
+# Ranges and Frames in ASP.NET Core CircularGauge

 Ranges are used to specify or group the scale values.
 By using ranges, you can describe the values in the pointers.